All Episodes

 We never will invite them on.

-But, you know, again, I'm not expecting, you know, like it's just to me, it's an industry question of like, even with these works, which are explicitly designed to tell David Irving as a flame flower artist and a piece of shit.
+It's just to me, it's an industry question of like, even with these works, which are explicitly designed to tell David Irving as a flamethrower artist and a piece of shit, it is very easy to come to.

 And it's just like created by Obama and Hillary Clinton and the, you know, it's the deep state and everything.

-It's not like, you know, and Epstein was never, you know, it's like, it's like they just, it's just, you create this alternate world, you create it to such a fidelity that it's very easy to get in there.
+It's not like, you know, and Epstein was never, you know, it's like, it's like, they just, it's just, you create this alternate world.

-And I, some, somebody can't, even somebody with an interest in this topic, I couldn't approach that material and immediately tell you why it's wrong.
+treatises on these topics and i some somebody can't even somebody with an interest in this topic i couldn't approach that material and immediately tell you why it's wrong You need another scholar to do that.

 And so then it looks like, well, you just have these two scholars at a very high level having a legitimate academic debate.

-That's the whole point of Ervic's career.
+That's the whole point of Vervick's career.

 And I mean, I think, I mean, I mean, you know, he lost a lot based on this trial.